Set Up with Git and GitHub

 enter after each.
 Don’t be alarmed if you can’t see the characters you are typing, they are intentionally hidden as a security measure.

-Note: If you set up two-factor authentication with GitHub (don’t worry if you didn’t), follow these instructions to generate an OAuth token to be used instead of your password in bash.
+Note: If you set up two-factor authentication with GitHub (don’t worry if you didn’t), follow Github’s instructions on creating a personal access (OAuth) token to be used instead of your password in bash.
 By default, GitHub does not set up two-factor authentication.
 If you are not familiar with two-factor authentication, you don’t have to generate an OAuth token.

 7. Once your Command Line Interface reports that the push is complete, refresh the page on GitHub.
 You should now see the text you wrote earlier in the README file, “Hello Git and GitHub.”